nrnfadya/ecommerce-data-analyst/README.md

 analyst data e-commerce

 # Description
-The application is an e-commerce data analysis tool constructed using Streamlit.
-It permits users to examine data and execute customer clustering analysis, in addition to visualising assorted metrics and product ratings derived from an e-commerce dataset.
+This project is a Streamlit-based web application for e-commerce data analysis.
+The application provides tools for performing exploratory data analysis (EDA) on various datasets related to customers, orders, payments, reviews and products in the e-commerce domain.
+It also provides visualizations and statistical insights based on the data.

 # Key Features
-- Display Data: Select a dataset to view sample data.
+- The application loads a variety of datasets, including customer information, geolocation data, order items, order payments, product categories, and other relevant data.
+- Display sample data: Users are able to select a dataset and view the top rows of data in order to gain an understanding of its structure.
-- Exploratory Data Analysis (EDA): Perform basic statistical descriptions of the selected dataset.
+- Exploratory Data Analysis (EDA): The application offers users the ability to access general statistics, histograms, and correlation analysis for selected datasets.
-- RFM Analysis and Clustering: The RFM metrics may be employed for the purpose of clustering customers via the K-Means clustering algorithm.
-- Visualizations:
+- RFM (Recency, Frequency, Monetary) Analysis: The RFM analysis tool allows users to gain insight into customer behaviour and relationships between different metrics.
+- The distribution of payment values is as follows: A histogram showing the distribution of payment amounts.
-  - The mean recency, frequency, and monetary values for each customer cluster are presented.
+  - Correlation Heatmap: A heatmap illustrating the correlations between recency, frequency, and monetary values.
-  - The mean product rating by category is presented herewith.
-  - The total sales figures for each product category are presented herewith.
+  - Product Rating by Category: A bar chart showing the average product ratings grouped by category.
+  - Sales by Product Category: A bar chart showing the total number of sales by product category.
-  - The distribution of product ratings.
+  - Product Rating Distribution: A count plot visualising the distribution of product ratings.
+- Conclusions: Summarises key insights from the analysis, including customer behaviour and product performance.

 # Installation
 - Clone Repository
   Using git clone https://github.com/nrnfadya/ecommerce-data-analyst
 - Install Dependencies
   Using pip for install the required libraries
+- Prepare the Datasets
+  - customers_dataset.csv
+  - geolocation_dataset.csv
+  - order_items_dataset.csv
+  - order_payments_dataset.csv
+  - order_reviews_dataset.csv
+  - orders_dataset.csv
+  - product_category_name_translation.csv
+  - products_dataset.cs
+  - sellers_dataset.csv

 # Dependencies
 In order to run the application, the following libraries are required: